It’s discouraging to work hard and continue to see some students struggle to comprehend despite doing all you know to support understanding.

 What are reading comprehension strategies, anyway?

-Comprehension Strategies are the essential, in-the-brain processes that proficient comprehenders engage automatically.
+Comprehension strategies are the essential, in-the-brain processes that proficient comprehenders engage automatically.

 This may seem pretty obvious, but comprehension strategies are essential for reading comprehension.
 That means comprehension doesn’t happen without them.
 These strategies happen inside the brain and are automatic for proficient readers.
+Reading strategies are essential to building a mental model of a text, which is really the backbone of comprehension.

 Which reading comprehension strategies, or thinking moves, are most important?